-- A copy or evidence of your tenancy agreement/lease for the workspace for the full year of 2024 (e.g. formal tenancy agreement, letter or email of agreement from landlord) - A maximum of five images that clearly show the workspace and studios - Detailed up-to-date CV (max. three pages) of the people who oversee or manage the workspace - A list of the facilities and any artist development supports that you provide to artists using the workspace.
+- A copy or evidence of your tenancy agreement/lease for the workspace for the full year of 2025 (e.g. formal tenancy agreement, letter or email of agreement from landlord) - A maximum of five images that clearly show the workspace, studios and any facilities - Detailed up-to-date CV (max. three pages) of the people who oversee or manage the workspace - A list of the facilities and any artist-development supports that you provide to artists using the workspace.